jaytoday/mcp-workflow/README.md

 - **Error Handling**: Robust error handling with retry logic and optional steps
 - **Conditional Execution**: Skip steps based on runtime conditions
 - **Branching Workflows**: Activities can suggest multiple next steps, allowing for dynamic workflow paths.
+- **Pause and Resume**: Workflows can be paused and resumed at any step.
+- **Cancel**: Workflows can be cancelled at any point, stopping further execution.
 - **Persistent Storage**: Pluggable storage layer for session persistence (default is in-memory).
 - **MCP Integration**: Seamlessly register workflows as MCP tools